e-kwsm/nwchem-wiki/Gaussian-Basis-AIMD.md

 ### Property calculation in a Molecular Dynamics simulation

-Thefollowing is a sample input for an MD simulation that compute polarizability by means of the
+The following is a sample input for an MD simulation that compute polarizability by means of the
 [SOS method](Properties.md#polarizability-computed-with-the-sum-over-orbitals-method)
 at each time step.